This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Make sure your body doesn’t have to fight anything other than jetlag itself.

-The human body — or at least, my body and maybe yours — is extraordinarily resilient.
-It can adapt to new situations, but it seems to get confused when it multi-task.
-Better to let it focus on doing one thing well rather than dividing it’s efforts across several issues.
+The human body is extraordinarily resilient.
+It can adapt to new situations, but it can’t always keep up with multi-tasking.
+Let your body focus on doing one thing well rather than dividing it’s efforts across several issues.

 3 Easy Action Items You Can Steal From Me